paudetseis/academic-kickstart/content/authors/schaeffer/_index.md

 Andrew is famous for the innumerable citations of his "Schaeffer and Lebedev" papers.
 The references appear on approximately 1 in 3 posters and talks at AGU.
 It's just absurd.

+Andrew was a NSERC Postdoctoral Fellow in the UO Geophysics group from 2015 to 2017, and a Banting Postdoctoral Fellow also in our group from 2017 to 2018.
+He still (!) maintains our group computers.